MSc in Social Science Research Methods

 The MSc in Social Science Research Methods provides students with the opportunity to acquire the generic research skills required by all social science researchers; as well as the subject-specific requirements of the Psychology Subject Area Panel.
 It develops the capacity of students to engage with methodological approaches across the range of social science literatures and equips them to conduct theoretically-informed and empirically robust research within their own area of expertise.
 The MSc. programme is organised to maximise the opportunities for learning across disciplinary boundaries, whilst maintaining the strengths of disciplinary focus in specialist psychological research.

-Students undertake 12 modules.
-Nine of the modules are core courses which are designed to equip students with generic research skills and the research skills and knowledge specifically designated for researchers in psychology.
-These include: Research and Study Skills (10 credits); Research Design and Statistics I and II (20 credits); Qualitative Research I and II (20 credits); Seminars in Psychology and Psychological Research Methods I and II (20 credits); and Research in Practice: Quantitative Methods in Psychology I and II (20 credits).
+Students undertake 7 modules.
+Five of the modules are core courses which are designed to equip students with generic research skills and the knowledge specifically designated for researchers in the social sciences.
+These include: Developing Core Research Skills (20 credits); Foundations of Social Science Research (20 credits); Qualitative Research Methods (20 credits); Quantitative Research Methods (20 credits); and Research Applications (20 credits).

 Applicants should normally have a 2:1 degree or above or an equivalent qualification.
 Alternatively, they may be considered for admission if they are able to demonstrate that they have held, for a minimum period of two years, a position of responsibility relevant to the programme, or, in exceptional circumstances, be able to demonstrate equivalent skills that are sufficient to meet the demands of the programme.